|

 projects with the recently-formed United States Forest Service.
 Ashe remained

-a professional forester all of his life, conducting his work on floristics and systematic botany in his spare time or as
+a professional forester all of his life, conducting his work on floristics

-a minor sideline to his forestry labors.
-Realizing this makes a look at a
+forestry labors.
+Realizing this makes a look at a list of Ashe's publications

-list of Ashe's publications that much more amazing.
+that much more amazing.

 Magnolia ashei Weatherby